hml763/Motion-Gestures-Recognition-via-Non-Contact-Capacitive-Sensing/README.md

 Each gesture consists of 100 datasets, having 1000 gestures in total.

-Currently, our paper "Towards Utilization of Explainable Hand Motion Recognition in 3D Capacitive Proximity Sensing", H. Lee, et al., is under review in IEEE Sensors Journal.
+If using this dataset, please cite our work: "Towards Utilization of Explainable Hand Motion Recognition in 3D Capacitive Proximity Sensing", IEEE Sensors Journal, 2024.

-If using this dataset, please cite this GitHub: https://github.com/hml763/Motion-Gestures-Recognition-via-Non-Contact-Capacitive-Sensing
+@article{lee2024towards,
+  title={Towards Utilization of Explainable Hand Motion Recognition in 3D Capacitive Proximity Sensing}, author={Lee, Hunmin and Bae, Jihun and Lee, Hyeongok}, journal={IEEE Sensors Journal}, year={2024}, publisher={IEEE}
+}